Business Integrity in the Middle East and North Africa

 18-19 March 2019 | Paris

-This meeting will bring together key anti-corruption policy makers and practitioners from the MENA region and OECD countries to focus on assessing the state of play of public-private dialogue to promote integrity in the region and identify solutions for moving forward, including mobilising collective action, and drawing on experiences from MENA and OECD countries.
+This meeting brought together key anti-corruption policy makers and practitioners from the MENA region and OECD countries to focus on assessing the state of play of public-private dialogue to promote integrity in the region and identify solutions for moving forward, including mobilising collective action, and drawing on experiences from MENA and OECD countries.

 Corruption is a world-wide challenge with complex social, political and economic dimensions.
 In the Middle East and North-Africa (MENA), a number of countries have made the fight against corruption a priority by passing laws and adopting strategies to combat corruption.
 However, progress in eliminating this problem has been limited and corruption still stands as a major obstacle for doing business in the region.